Tom Bombadil: Sauron's opposite

 The Tolkien scholar Verlyn Flieger writes that if there was an opposite to Sauron in The Lord of the Rings, it would not be Aragorn, his battlefield opponent, nor Gandalf, his spiritual enemy, but Tom Bombadil, the earthly Master who is entirely free of the desire to dominate, and hence cannot be dominated.
 The Christian scholar W. Christopher Stewart sees Bombadil as embodying the pursuit of knowledge purely for its own sake, driven only by his sense of wonder.
-In his view, this goes some way to explaining Tom Bombadil's indifference to the One Ring, whose only purpose is power and domination.
+In his view, this goes some way to explaining Bombadil's indifference to the One Ring, whose only purpose is power and domination.

 Multiple levels of meaning

 Jane Beal, in the Journal of Tolkien Research, writes that Bombadil can be considered using "the four levels of meaning found in medieval scriptural exegesis and literary interpretation".
 These are different ways of understanding a text, rather than necessarily contradicting each other.